 Perth is safe, friendly, clean and easy to get around, whether you’re taking public transport, self-driving or jumping in a taxi or uber.
 Most people fly in – the airport is only 20 minutes’ drive from the city centre - while some will cross the Nullarbor Plain, an epic desert journey along Australia’s base, achievable on wheels or aboard the Indian Pacific train.

 The Western metropolis is the sunniest capital city in Australia, and its people are as bright as the blue skies overhead.
 Summer arts festivals collide with days on the water, walks in one of the largest inner-city parks, and half-hour drives to fringing wineries and bushland where you can see kangaroos and cockatoos.
-Rottnest Island, famous for its smiling quokkas and picture-perfect bays, is only a 30-minute ferry trip across the ocean.
+Rottnest Island (Wadjemup), famous for its smiling quokkas and picture-perfect bays, is only a 30-minute ferry trip across the ocean.